shravika66/Decision-Tree-Algorithm/README.md

 **Predicting Wine Quality**

   For this project, I used Kaggle’s https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009 dataset to build  classification model to predict whether a particular sample of red wine is “good quality” or not.
 Each sample of wine in this dataset is given a “quality” score between 0 and 10.
 For the purpose of this project, I converted the output to a binary output where each wine is either “good quality” (a score of 6 or higher) or not.
 The quality of a wine is determined by 11 input variables:

- -Fixed acidity
+ 1.Fixed acidity

- -Volatile acidity
+ 2.Volatile acidity

- -Citric acid
+ 3.Citric acid

- -Residual sugar
+ 4.Residual sugar

- -Chlorides
+ 5.Chlorides

- -Free sulfur dioxide
+ 6.Free sulfur dioxide

- -Total sulfur dioxide
+ 7.Total sulfur dioxide

- -Density
+ 8.Density

- -pH
+ 9.pH

- -Sulfates
+ 10.Sulfates

- -Alcohol
+ 11.Alcohol

  Let us use random forest method to determine the quality of given red wine using Random Forest method since it obtain highest precision.